jsramraj/Team-Availability-Sync/README.md

-# OOO Calendar Sync Google Workspace Add-on
+# Team Availability Sync Google Workspace Add-on

 This Google Workspace Add-on automatically synchronizes your Out of Office (OOO) events from your personal calendar to team calendars, ensuring your team is always aware of your availability.